deadlydog/deadlydog.github.io/_drafts/2019-01-21-template-post.md

 categories:
   - Blog
 tags:
-  - Post Formats
+  - Should all
-  - readability
+  - Start with
-  - standard
+  - Capitals
 ---

 Your regular markdown goes here.
 It also supports HTML :)

+Posts in this _drafts directory will now show up on the website unless you build using `--draft` when compiling:

+> bundle exec jekyll serve --draft